What is a Storm Surge?

 We want people in our area to understand that while we have had a few incidents from hurricanes in the past, that can change.
 Hurricane season is nearly here, and we want everyone to stay safe.
-Our area’s geography can work against us with some hurricane paths, and cause extensive flooding from storm surges.
+Our area’s geography can work against us with some hurricane paths, causing extensive flooding from storm surges, and water damage.
 If hurricane warning advisories state that storm surge activity is predicted to flood the area you live in, please evacuate.
 Storm surges can cause worse conditions than hurricanes themselves.
 Past hurricane incidents are not capable of predicting imminent conditions.
 We want you to be around for the cleaning up and reconstruction that storm surges and hurricanes require.

 Does Wet Drywall Need to be Replaced?
 The Truth You Need to Know

 Don’t Let Water Damage Bring You Down: How to Treat Water Damaged Walls

 Can You Repair a House That Caught on Fire?